abd01-0x/abd010x/README.md

-Hi there 👋, my name is Adeoye Abolaji David (abd for short) and I am a chartered financial accountant that practiced as an auditor for over 5 years.
-I have decided to transition into the tech space though, into web2 & web3 data analytics.
-I am currently seeking open positions in a startup as a data or blockchain analyst.
+Hi there 👋, my name is Adeoye Abolaji David (abd for short) and I am a Chartered Accountant turned Data/Blockchain analyst.

-I could add value to any organization in various ways, inclusive of;
-* Financial analysis inclusive of building robust financial models.
-See some of [my projects here](https://drive.google.com/drive/folders/1Gkt7Bm68O7Jy5mjga2H9FFFuvw_23RjD?usp=share_link).
+I really enjoy adding value, especially in the area of data/blockchain storytelling.
+Seemsome of my projects below
-* Data analysis utilizing Excel, SQL, Power BI, and Tableau.
+* Data Storytelling using SQL, Power BI, and Tableau.
+Here
-* Blockchain research and analysis via Dune Analytics e.g. [UNI Digestible](https://dune.com/abd010x/uni-digestible)
+* Blockchain Storyteling on Dune.
+Here [UNI Digestible](https://dune.com/abd010x/uni-digestible)
-* Research on data & AI matters, inclusive of database design & development.
+* Als very curious on Data, AI matters, inclusive of database design & development, and Generative AI.

 ## Interesting stuffs about me
-- 🌱 I recently built a Database towards building a predictive AI model.
-As a non-technical getting technical, i really found this exciting.
-This is for a product/startup idea I have.
-- 🌱 I’m building a Substack Newsletter focused on exploring and explaining Web3 in relatable, familiar ways to non-techies.
-Subscribe here at [Web3 Digestible](https://web3digestible.substack.com/).
+- 🌱 I’m building a Web3 Newsletter focused on exploring and breaking down Web3 in relatable, familiar ways to non-techies.
+Kindly subscribe here at [Web3 Digestible](https://web3digestible.beehiiv.com/subscribe).
-- 💞️ I’m open to collaboration with other data professionals on predictive modeling and natural language processing.
+- 💞️ I’m open to collaboration with other data professionals on predictive modeling (algo's), neural networks and natural language processing.
 - 📫 You can reach me via [Twitter](https://twitter.com/abd010x) or [LinkedIn](https://www.linkedin.com/in/abolaji-david/) while some of my writeups can be found on my [Linktree](https://linktr.ee/abd010x)

 <!---